 Your local representative will be the face of your brand and your eyes and ears in the market.
 Choose representation with values aligned to your business and sound local knowledge.

 - Evaluate options before basing your own staff in the market or appointing a local agent

-- Risk factors to examine include: political & economic climate; creditworthiness & trustworthiness of importer; currency exchange fluctuations; transportation; delays
+- Risk factors to examine, include; political & economic climate; creditworthiness & trustworthiness of importer; IP integrity; currency exchange fluctuations; transportation; border delays; payment default.

 - Identify best Terms of Trade and Payment Terms for the applicable risk factors